About Pancreatic Cancer

 Causes and Risk Factors of Pancreatic Cancer

-Like many other cancers, the exact reasons why pancreatic cancer occurs remains largely unknown.
+Like many other cancers, the exact reasons why pancreatic cancer cells occurs remains largely unknown.
 Despite that, there are risk factors that can alter the chances of someone developing it.
 Risk factors are:

 - Smoking – One of the most critical contributors to pancreatic cancer.
 The risk for the disease is nearly two times as high for cigarette smokers when compared to non-smokers.